yashvardhansharma07/ConnectingMySphere/README.md

 It is a full-stack social media platform for user interaction and content sharing.
 ## Key Features:
--User registration, login, and Google authentication.
+- User registration, login, and Google authentication.
 Upload and interact with various content types, customize profiles.
--Modern libraries and tools like Tailwind CSS, Redux, Material UI, and Formik for seamless UI/UX.
+- Modern libraries and tools like Tailwind CSS, Redux, Material UI, and Formik for seamless UI/UX.
+- Deployed media uploads on cloud using Cloudinary and frontend on Vercel and tested by 10+ people.
--Spring Security is used to secure the user data using JSON Web Tokens (JWT).
-Postman for documenting APIs.
+- Used Spring Security to secure user data using JWT and Postman for documenting 15+ APIs.
--Cloudinary used for Cloud and Deployment for media uploads.
 ## Technology Used:
--Frontend- ReactJs, TailwindCSS
+- Frontend- ReactJs, TailwindCSS, Material UI, Redux
--Backend- Spring Boot, Spring Data JPA( Hibernate), Spring Security -Databse- MySQL.
+- Backend- Spring Boot, Spring Data JPA( Hibernate), Spring Security
+- Databse- MySQL.

 # Project
 ##  Register